fakhouri-junior/NCE_Word2Vec/README.md

 2- Navigate to visualizations folder
 3- run
 tensorboard --logdir=visualizations`
-4- copy and paste the url provided by tensorboard
-5- load the vocab_3000.tsv in tensorboard to identify each word
+4- copy and paste the url provided by tensorboard in chrome 5- load the vocab_3000.tsv file located in visualization folder in tensorboard to identify each word

 ```

 ### Evaluation
-you may as well run evaluate.py to find analogies and nearest words regarding game of thrones
+you may as well run evaluate.py to find analogies and nearest words regarding game of thrones<br />
 my favourite one is <br />
 **Mother is to Joffrey as "ghost/Sam" is to Jon**